ai4earthscience/neurips-2020-workshop/index.md

 # Participating in the #ai4earth workshop

-Register for this virtual workshop at [#NeurIPS2020](https://nips.cc/Register/view-registration)
+Register for this virtual workshop on the NeurIPS [website](https://nips.cc/Register/view-registration)

 ## Ways to Contact Us